yaskovdev/blog/_posts/2018-05-14-nobody-likes-corporate-events.md

 ### To Summarize

-Team buildings are very dangerous, because they are a job which pretends a party.
+Team buildings are dangerous, because they are a job which pretends a party.

 As many people mistakenly believe team buildings are parties, they do things which in a long run are harmful for their career.

-In particular, they clearly demonstrate that they are ready to work for free by not requesting payments for team building participation.
+In particular, they clearly demonstrate that they are ready to work for free just by the team building participation.
 Also, they often behave in too casual manner which is okay for a party, but unacceptable for a job.
 Finally, sometimes they get drunk and destroy their reputation.

 What is your experience?
 Do you participate in team buildings?
 What makes personally you to take part in them?